koel/docs/3rd-party.md

 3. From the project's Credentials, click Create credentials → API Key → Server key

 <p class="warning">
 YouTube integration is always disabled on mobile naturally.
-Also, you interact with the videos via YouTube's own controls and not Koel's.
-Koel's equalizer, volume, seeker, play/pause etc. will simply not work for videos.
+Also, you interact with the videos via their own controls and not Koel's.
+Koel's equalizer, volume, seeker, play/pause buttons etc. will simply not work in this context.
 </p>

 ## iTunes